Kiribati Drought

 The AHP Response

-A trial of low-tech solar distillation systems on South Tarawa demonstrated that they have potential as a viable and sustainable access option for drinking water, removing the salt and bacteria from available water sources.
+A trial of low-tech solar distillation systems on South Tarawa demonstrated that they had potential as a viable and sustainable access option for drinking water, removing the salt and bacteria from available water sources.

 Above: A completed solar water distillation unit at Santo Iotebwa.
 Photo: Australian High Commission, Kiribati